greg-js/arch-wiki-md-repo/wiki/_content/english/ZFS.md

 ### DKMS

 Users can make use of DKMS [Dynamic Kernel Module Support](/index.php/Dynamic_Kernel_Module_Support "Dynamic Kernel Module Support") to rebuild the ZFS modules automatically with every kernel upgrade.

-Read the [Mkinitcpio](/index.php/Mkinitcpio "Mkinitcpio") wiki entry for a general understanding of the initial ramdisk environment, and adding the dkms hook [Mkinitcpio#HOOKS](/index.php/Mkinitcpio#HOOKS "Mkinitcpio").

 Install [zfs-dkms](https://aur.archlinux.org/packages/zfs-dkms/) or [zfs-dkms-git](https://aur.archlinux.org/packages/zfs-dkms-git/) and apply the post-install instructions given by these packages.